Melissa Conrad Stöppler, MD

 - There is a typically large head with prominence of the forehead (frontal bossing), underdevelopment (hypoplasia) of the midface with cheekbones that lack prominence, and a low nasal bridge with narrow nasal passages.

-- The baby's fingers appear short and the ringer and middle fingers may diverge, giving the hand a trident (three-pronged) appearance.
+- The baby's fingers appear short and the ring and middle fingers may diverge, giving the hand a trident (three-pronged) appearance.
 Most joints can extend more than normal.
 For example, the knees can hyperextend beyond the normal stopping point.
 Not all joints are lax in this way.
 To the contrary, extension and rotation of the elbow are abnormally limited.
 Hip extension also tends to be limited.

 - At birth there is often prominence of the mid-to-lower back with a small gibbus (a hump).
 With walking, the hump goes away and a pronounced sway (lordosis) of the lumbar region (the lower back) becomes apparent.
 The lumbar lordosis is persistent into adulthood.
 The legs are bowed (genu varum).

 - The baby exhibits some decrease in muscle tone (hypotonia).
-Because of the large head, especially compared to rest of the body, and the decreased muscle tone, the child with achondroplasia will run behind "schedule" in reaching the usual motor developmental milestones.
+Because of the large head, especially compared to rest of the body, and the decreased muscle tone, the child with achondroplasia will run "behind schedule" in reaching the usual motor developmental milestones.
 The schedule to which an achondroplastic child's development should be compared is not that for all children in the general population, but rather the growth charts and timetable followed by children with achondroplasia.

 - Intelligence is generally normal in patients with achondroplasia.
 Enlargement of the brain (megalencephaly) is common and normal with achondroplasia.